-Road Conditions and Safety: Speed limits are posted in kilometers but rarely observed, and travelers should remain alert for pedestrians and livestock, even on multi-lane highways.
-Traffic signals and crosswalks are becoming more common, but are not always heeded by local drivers.
+Road Conditions and Safety: Travelers should remain alert for pedestrians and livestock, even on multi-lane highways.
+Traffic signals and crosswalks are becoming more common but are not always heeded by local drivers.
 Driving while intoxicated is widespread, particularly at night and during weekends and holidays.
 At night, many motorists do not use headlights and roads are inconsistently lit.
 Carry a cell phone for use in case of an emergency.
 Please note that cell phone coverage can be sporadic at times.

 Traffic Laws: U.S. citizens on short stays are permitted to drive with an International Driver’s License.
 There are currently no distracted driving laws in effect in Equatorial Guinea, but police may pull over drivers who talk or text while driving.
 They can and will pull over any driver for any reason.